 “Paint Remover” is not in my DIY vocabulary.
 I can think of few activities more miserable than applying a noxious chemical onto a piece of furniture in an effort to scrape off every bit of old paint or stain.
-Sometimes it is necessary, but more often, you do not have to strip a piece of furniture to refinish it.
-Instead, you have an amazing option called Gel Stain.
+You don’t have to strip a piece of furniture to refinish it.
+Instead, you can easily gel stain wood to make it look new again!

 Gel stain is one of my favorite products because it allows you to recover almost any painted surface (even laminate and metal!).
 It’s easy to get the look of a dark, rich stain on a painted piece of furniture as long as you know the right process.